 4. Beach bum at Nacpan and Calitang Twin Beaches and Maremegmeg Beach

 Nacpan and Calitang twin beaches are just another stunning beaches in El Nido.
-While the rest of the tourists flock to the island hopping tours, you can hire trike to these beaches and enjoy the privy with your friends.
+While the rest of the tourists flock to the island hopping tours, you can hire a trike to these beaches and enjoy the privy with your friends.

 A trike to this beauty cost ₱1,500 while the van cost around ₱2,500.
 You can book this transport at any accredited tour operator in town.